VivekCR7/TEST/SQL-Basics-to-advance/README.md

     DROP DATABASE
 ```

-now database is deleted to check write the below command
+Now database is deleted to check write the below command

 ```sql
 > \l